jameskoster/woocommerce-grid-list-toggle/readme.txt

 = It doesn't work with my theme, what gives? =

 You may see varied results depending on how the theme has been built and whether it's already pulling the excerpt into product archives.
 I've tried to cover all bases with CSS but you may occasionally need to make your own adjustments.

+= I found and fixed a bug how can I help? =
+Thanks!
+Please fork the repo on <a href="https://github.com/jameskoster/woocommerce-grid-list-toggle">github</a>, push your fix then send a pull request.

 == Screenshots ==